-Figure 4.
-Algorithm of naive Bayes classifier
+Figure 5.
+Algorithm of naïve Bayes classifier

-C. Aspect Sentiment Analysis
+C. Aspect-based Sentiment Analysis

-Sentiment Analysis of reviews allows the evaluation of overall customer product satisfaction.
-However, it does not clearly show what customers like about a product and what they don't like.
-To answer this question, it is necessary to perform an aspect sentiment analysis.
+Sentiment Analysis of reviews allows the evaluation of overall customer's satisfaction with product.
+However, it does not clearly show what customers like about a product and what they do not like.
+To answer this question, it is necessary to perform an aspect-based sentiment analysis.
 An aspect means characteristics, attributes, and properties that characterize the products, e.g., a "phone battery" or "delivery period".
-However, one sentiment object can have a great number of aspects.
+However, one product can have a great number of aspects.
 Furthermore, aspects in the text can be expressed by words-synonyms, e.g., "battery" and "accumulator".
 In this case, it makes sense to combine aspects into aspect groups.

-An Aspect Sentiment Analysis of the review is a more difficult task and consists of two stages - identifying aspects and determining the sentiment of the comment on them.
-To complete the task of the Aspect Sentiment Analysis, we developed a simple and effective algorithm (see Figure 6).
-Aspects extraction based on the frequency of nouns and noun phrases mentioned in reviews based [22].
+Aspect-based sentiment analysis of the review is a more difficult task and consists of two stages - identifying all product's aspects and determining the customers' sentiment of the comment on them.
+To complete the task of the aspect-based sentiment analysis, we developed a simple algorithm (see Figure 6).
+Aspects extraction based on the frequency of nouns and noun phrases mentioned in reviews based on work [29].

-A frequency vocabulary [23] (created on text corpus) that helps to compare the obtained frequencies from reviews with frequencies from corpus is used to identify aspects.
+A frequency vocabulary [30] (created on text corpus) that helps to compare the obtained frequencies from reviews with frequencies from corpus is used to identify aspects.
 The nouns with maximum frequency deviations are claimants to be included into aspect groups.
 Clustering of the nouns into aspect groups was carried out manual.
-It should be noted, that if a sentence includes nouns from several aspect groups, then it would refer to opinion about each aspect group.
+It should be noted, that if a sentence includes nouns from several aspect groups, then it would refer to opinion about each aspect group of these nouns.